jqueryscript/ChatGPT-Resources/README.md

 - [chatgpt-mobile](https://github.com/nezort11/chatgpt-mobile) - ChatGPT mobile application bulit using React Native, Expo & Webview.
 - [chat-gpt-enhanced](https://github.com/JesseKartabani/chat-gpt-enhanced) - ChatGPT but with more features.
 - [HeyChatGPT](https://github.com/ynagatomo/HeyChatGPT) - A minimal iOS app that interacts with ChatGPT by your voice.
+- [ChatGPT](https://github.com/orhanerday/ChatGPT) - ChatGPT clone is a simple web application powered by the OpenAI library and built with PHP.
+It allows users to chat with an AI language model that responds in real-time.
+Chat history is saved using cookies, and the project requires the use of an API key and enabled SQLite3.
+- [ChatGPT](https://github.com/nisabmohd/ChatGPT) - ChatGPT clone using openAI API.

 ## CLI